 Darío’s hotel/home-away-from-home was located on the other end of the city.
 Ritzy & high-end with mansions & embassies on every corner, Carrasco also has a nice concentration of restaurants… and that fantastic beach, public & accessible to everyone.
 Whoever planned that feature should be given a national medal of honor.
 Ursula really enjoyed it!

-A day before I arrived on my second visit (last week), the Sofitel opened.
-Lots of work remained to be done, but the casino was in full swing.
+A day before I arrived on my second visit (which was last week), the Sofitel opened.
+Lots of work remained to be done, but the casino was going full swing.
 Entry inside the Sofitel was reservation-only.
 Bastards.
 Why renovate without showing it off to the public?
 At least it’s nicely lit at night:

 Future posts will be divided into areas I explored during my first, second & third trip.
 Stay tuned for more!